rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 #### Caching disabled

-AWS recommends disabling caching for Lambda functions because most of the requests are unique and should not be cached.
-See https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html#managed-cache-policy-caching-disabled
+AWS [recommends disabling caching for Lambda functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html#managed-cache-policy-caching-disabled) because most of the requests are unique and should not be cached.

 ![Caching policy disabled](./cf-caching-policy-disabled.png)